All Mac OS Versions up to 2024

 • Security and Privacy: The update brings new privacy features in Safari, like AutoPlay blocking and Intelligent Tracking Prevention.
 Security-conscious users will find these features particularly appealing.

-All macOS 10.13 High Sierra Devices Year
+All macOS 10.13 High Sierra Devices year

-Mac OS 10.12 Sierra (2016)
+Mac OS 10.12 Sierra (2016) arrow

 The macOS 10.12 “Sierra,” released in 2016, is the thirteenth major release of Apple’s macOS.
 Sierra continued the trend of unifying macOS with Apple’s other operating systems, bringing features like Siri to the Mac for the first time.
 The system requirements remained the same as for OS X Mountain Lion, ensuring wide compatibility across Apple’s hardware range.